McKinley National Memorial

 The McKinley National Memorial in Canton, Ohio, United States, is the final resting place of William McKinley, who served as the 25th president of the United States from 1897 to his assassination in 1901.
-Canton was a significant place in McKinley's life; he lived there, practiced as an attorney, and conducted his political campaigns from the town.
+Canton was a significant place in McKinley's life; it was where he lived, practiced as an attorney, and conducted his political campaigns.

 Memorial Association, contributions

-Following McKinley's funeral, several of the his closest advisors, including George B. Cortelyou, William R. Day of Canton and Ohio Senator Mark Hanna, met to discuss the location of a proper memorial to serve as a final resting place for the former president.
+Following McKinley's funeral, several of his closest advisors, including George B. Cortelyou, William R. Day of Canton and Ohio Senator Mark Hanna, met to discuss the location of a proper memorial to serve as a final resting place for the former president.
 It was from this meeting that the McKinley National Memorial Association was formed and Theodore Roosevelt chose the first Board of Trustees, with recommendations from the President's widow, Ida Saxton McKinley.
-The Association chose a site often visited by President McKinley which he once suggested that a monument be erected on the site to honor soldiers and sailors from Stark County killed in American wars.
+The Association chose a site often visited by President McKinley where he had once suggested that a monument be erected to honor soldiers and sailors from Stark County who had been killed in American wars.

 By October 10, 1901, the Association issued a public appeal for $600,000 in contributions for the construction project.
 Ohio Governor George Nash supported the effort by proclaiming McKinley's birthday in 1902 as a special day of observance by the state's schools.
 On that day school children contributed to the memorial fund in large numbers by bringing in their pennies.
 In June 1903 contributions reached $500,000, and the Association invited people to submit design ideas for the proposed memorial.
 Contributions arrived from foreign nations, notably Great Britain.